 Conservation Status

-Red kangaroos are considered to be a “Least Concern” or “LC” species by IUCN.
+Red kangaroos are considered a “Least Concern” or “LC” species by IUCN.
 Currently, they are not under any threat of becoming endangered.

 Hunters often shoot them down.
 Farmers also kill them to save their crops.